graalvm/graal-io-website/gcn/docs/gcn-modules/streaming/includes/book-service.md

 To keep this guide simple there is no database persistence: the _Books_ microservice keeps the list of books in memory.
-The GCN launcher created a class named `BookService` in _lib/src/main/java/com/example/publisher/BookService.java_ with the following contents:
+The GCN Launcher created a class named `BookService` in _lib/src/main/java/com/example/publisher/BookService.java_ with the following contents:

 ```java
 package com.example.publisher;